 Kids Guide to Mountain Bike Racing

-Cross Country Mountain Biking is one of the exciting sports to watch at Tokyo, but what is it, what are the rules, and what bikes do they ride?
+Cross Country (XC) Mountain Biking is one of the most exciting sports to watch at the Commonwealth Games 2022, but what is it, what are the rules, and what bikes do they ride?

 Kids Guide to Mountain Biking

 Mountain bike Cross-country (MTB XC) is a form of mountain bike racing on a looped course that includes a variety of terrain such as singletrack, double-track, tarmac and gravel with a variety of technical features.

 Outside, usually with a mix of woodland and open arena.

 Cross country mountain bike with either front suspension or full suspension.

 Laps are between 4-6km in length with an overall riding time between 1hr 20mins and - 1hr 40mins for the Elite men and women.

 As well as steep ascents and descents and jumps there are various technical features on the course that the competitors have to tackle:

 Rock gardens – a series of rocks that are very hard to ride over.
 Good technical skill is needed.